SilviaTamb/GeoSampling/README.md

 # GeoSampling

 Python package for sampling geographical polygons, developed as Master thesis in Data Science at University of Milano-Bicocca.
+The Master thesis serves also as documentation for this package.
 Comments and docstrings are in italian.
 Please let me know if you are interested in a translation, but note that this package does not contain input checks and therefore it is (as for now) built only for personal purposes.

 This package assumes data in this form: